The Reverend Thomas H. Harbold

 Look closely any Sunday, and you may see Father B in his “civilian” clothes, enjoying retirement after over 46 years of dedicated ministry service.
 During 2021, Father B served as the interim rector of Christ Church Anglican.

 The Rev. Duane C. Beauchamp (or “Father B”, as he has been known for years) grew up in Cambria, California.
 Cambria provided the opportunity to explore Pacific Ocean tide pools, cast a fishing line from the rocky coastline, occasionally swim in the pools at the nearby Hearst Castle and learn to drive on California’s famous Hwy 1.

 Father B received a Bachelor of Arts Degree with a major in History with minors in Music and Speech from California State University at Long Beach.
 Fr.
 Beauchamp earned a Master of Divinity Degree from Nashotah House in Wisconsin.
 He was ordained a deacon in 1975 and a priest in 1976.
 Fr.
 Beauchamp served parishes in The Episcopal Diocese of Northwest Texas, in Midland and Levelland, Texas.
 He also served The Episcopal Diocese of Dallas as Cathedral Canon for St. Matthew’s Episcopal Cathedral.
 Additionally, he served two suburb parishes one in Plano and the other in Addison, Texas and worked as a Professional Development Officer for Community Service Bureau in Dallas.

 Father and Kathy Beauchamp moved to Pinehurst from Hillsdale, Michigan in September 2017 and began attending Christ Church.
-In November of that year, he took a position on the staff as an Associate Priest.
+In November of that year, he took a position on the staff here at Christ Church as an Associate Priest.
 In Pinehurst, the family feels at home among the beautiful pines that dominate the landscape.

 750 Fairway Drive, Southern Pines